 Anderson, Richard L., "Clarifications of Bogg's 'Order' and Joseph Smith's Constitutionalism," Church History Regional Studies, Missouri, ed.
 Arnold K. Garr and Clark V. Johnson, Department of Church History and Doctrine, Brigham Young University, Provo, Utah, 1994, pp. 27-70)

-Baugh, Alexander L., A Call to Arms: The 1838 Mormon Defense of Northern Missouri, Provo, Utah: Joseph Fielding Smith Institute for Latter-day Saint History and BYU Studies, 2000.
-This is a master's thesis that can be purchased for $22.
+Baugh, Alexander L., A call to arms: The 1838 Mormon Defense of Northern Missouri (Dissertations in Latter-day Saint history), Provo, Utah: Joseph Fielding Smith Institute for Latter-day Saint History and BYU Studies, 2000.
+This is a master's thesis available for purchase.

 Church History in the Fulness of Times, Church Educational System, The Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah, 1989, pp. 193-210.

 Crawley, Peter, and Richard L. Anderson, "The Political and Social Realities of Zion's Camp," BYU Studies, Vol. 14, No. 4, 1974, pp. 406-420.

 Document Showing the Testimony Given Before the Judge of the Fifth Judicial District of the State of Missouri, on the Trial of Joseph Smith, Jr., and others, for High Treason and Other Crimes Against that State.
 (Washington, D. C.: U. S. Government Printing Office, 1841), as cited and used by Gentry or by Anderson, who cite it as Document.

 Foote, Warren, "Autobiography," typescript at BYU, obtained on the Infobases Collectors Library '97 CD-Rom.